ocaml/ocaml.org/data/planet/mirage/ocaml-tls-the-protocol-implementation-and-mitigations-to-known-attacks.md

 incorrect.</p>
 <p><strong>Lucky 13</strong></p>
 <p>An advancement of the CBC timing attack was discovered in 2013, named
-<a href="http://www.isg.rhul.ac.uk/tls/Lucky13.html">Lucky 13</a>.
+<a href="http://www.isg.rhul.ac.uk/tls/Lucky13.html - [404 Not Found]">Lucky 13</a>.
 Due to the fact that the mac is computed over the
 plaintext without padding, there is a slight (but measurable) difference in timing between computing the mac of the plaintext and computing the fake mac of the ciphertext.
 This leaks information.
 We